jvbalen/midifx/README.md

 * I/O modules include reading and writing MIDI from a file, and sending and receiving MIDI over a MIDI port.
 * A few simple MIDI effects, including delay, pitch shift and velocity changes, are also included.
 * New effects should be relatively easy to implement by subclassing `Module` and implementing `process`.

-> Note: 'note on' and 'note off' events are combined in into 'note' events before processing, after the 'note off' event is registered.
-In some cases, this adds an intrinsic latency stemming from the duration of a note.

 Modules can be controlled in real-time using `Parameter` objects that listen to control change messages and update their current `value` within a given range.
 Similarly, `Switch` objects allow for turning effects on and off.
 See the [built-in effects](midifx/effects.py) for examples.